canismarko/caproto-apps/README.rst

   VAL, DVAL, and RVAL all update one another.
 If RVAL is changed, the motor will move.
 RLV and SYNC are not used.
 `Readback`_
   RBV, DRBV, and RRBV all update in 0.1 sec periods.
+DMOV and MOVN update when the motor is moving.
 The remaining fields are unused.
 `Servo`_
   Not used.
 `Alarm`_